OFFICE CONSOLIDATION (as of March 7, 2023)

 Motor vehicle - defined

 "Motor vehicle” has the meaning attributed to it in the Highway Traffic Act.

 Multi-use pathway - defined

-"Multi-use pathway" means that part of a park that has been improved with a hard surface and intended for a variety of uses including pedestrians, in-line skating and vehicles, excluding motor vehicles, horses and horse drawn conveyances of any sort and motorized snow vehicles.
+"Multi-use pathway” means that part of a park that has been improved with a hard surface and intended for a variety of uses, including pedestrian use, and excludes certain uses as set out in this by-law.

 Natural park area - defined